Peter Baldacchino: Early life and education

-Baldacchino was born on December 5, 1960, in Sliema, Malta.
+Peter Baldacchino was born on December 5, 1960, in Sliema, Malta.
 He was educated at Mount Carmel College, now Saint Elias College.
-While he was a student at the University of Malta he became interested in the Neocatechumenal Way, a Catholic formation movement.
-He earned a diploma in sciences from the University of Malta, electrical installation licenses from Umberto Calosso Trade School in Malta, and a Bachelor of Arts degree from Thomas Edison State College in Trenton, New Jersey.
-Baldacchino attended the 1989 World Youth Day in Santiago de Compostela, Spain.
+While he was a student at the University of Malta, he became interested in the Neocatechumenal Way, a Catholic formation movement.
+He earned a diploma in sciences from the University of Malta and several electrical installation licenses from the Umberto Calosso Trade School in Malta.
+After his graduation, Baldacchino worked for several years as technical manager at a Canada Dry bottling plant in Malta.

+Baldacchino did not consider the priesthood until he attended the 1989 World Youth Day in Santiago de Compostela, Spain.He later decided to move to the United States to attend the Redemptoris Mater Seminary in Newark, New Jersey, that was operated by the Neocatechumenal Way.

+Baldacchino received Bachelor of Arts degree from Thomas Edison State College in Trenton, New Jersey.
 While studying at the Immaculate Conception Seminary School of Theology at Seton Hall University in South Orange, New Jersey, he lived at the Neocatechumenal Way's Redemptoris Mater Missionary House of Formation in Kearny, New Jersey.
-He received a Master of Divinity degree from Seton Hall.
+Baldacchino received a Master of Divinity degree from Seton Hall.

 Career

 Priesthood

-Baldacchino was ordained a priest for the Archdiocese of Newark on May 25, 1996, by Archbishop Theodore McCarrick.
-Baldacchino holds dual citizenship in the United States and Malta.
+Baldacchino was ordained a priest for the Archdiocese of Newark at the Cathedral Basilica of the Sacred Heart in Newark on May 25, 1996, by Archbishop Theodore McCarrick.